praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 Initial release of React JS happened on May 29, 2013.

-React JS is an Open Sourced JavaScript library for building fast and interactive User Interfaces.It lets you compose complex UIs from small and isolated pieces of code called **components**.
+React JS is an Open Sourced JavaScript library for building fast and interactive User Interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called **components**.

 ## Why React JS is so popular?
 ![screenshot of the app](https://raw.githubusercontent.com/praveenorugantitech/praveenorugantitech-reactjs/master/1_Introduction/images/reactjs.png)